 Marco holds an MBA from Esade Business School.
 He also attended executive education at Harvard Business School (CPCL & BVLA) and at INSEAD (AOP).
 Marco is doing business in English, German and Portuguese (his mother tongue).

 Dr. Alexander Rabas, MSc

 Alexander Rabas studied Statistics and Economics at the University of Vienna and finished his PhD in the field of Behavioral Economics.
 Among his research topics are statistics, risk management, game theory and gender models in the labor market.
-Currently, he is employed as a data analyst at Win2Day Holdings.
+Currently, he is employed as a data scientist at Win2Day Holdings.

 Dr. Christian Reiner

 Christian Reiner studied economic geography, history, and economics at the University of Vienna and the University of Salzburg.
 He has a doctoral degree in economic geography (University of Salzburg) and experience in basic and applied empirical economic research (Vienna University of Economics and Business, Joanneum Research, Institute for Advanced Studies).
 Christian Reiner works as a senior scientist at the Lauder Business School and as a lecturer in economics, economic geography, and statistics at the University of Vienna, Modul University Vienna, University of Applied Sciences BFI Vienna and the FHWien University of Applied Sciences of WKW.
 His fields of interest include regional economics and industrial organization.
 Mr. Reiner’s research has added insights into the following topics: Structural change, growth policy, innovation, human capital mobility, industrial policy, green growth, and policy evaluation.